-Granite & Quartz Countertop Installation in Central Texas
+Granite & Quartz Countertop Installation In Austin And Surrounding Areas

-At Fox Granite, we specialize in providing professional countertop installation and repair for homeowners in the Central Texas area.
+At Fox Granite, we specialize in providing professional countertop installation and repair for homeowners in Austin and the rest of the Central Texas area.
 We offer a wide selection of kitchen and bathroom countertops, as well as backsplashes, to ensure they complement your home’s interior design.
+We’ve installed hundreds of quartz and granite countertops in Central Texas – odds are you probably know someone who had their countertops installed by Fox Granite!

 Our team of countertop experts meets with you to discuss your project needs and provides you with a free quote.